Non-profit corporations have directors, officers and members. That’s a lot of people. What do each of them do?

-Supervision of managing directors
+Supervision of executive directors

-But if there is any reasonable doubt about how the managing director is running the operations, the board of both federal and Quebec non-profits must investigate.
+But if there is any reasonable doubt about how the executive director is running the operations, the board of both federal and Quebec non-profits must investigate.
 Sometimes, they must also take action.
 If not, the board might have to compensate the non-profit.

-For example, if the board notices that the managing director has a much higher standard of living that her salary can provide, it must investigate to see if any money was stolen from the organization.
+For example, if the board notices that the executive director has a much higher standard of living that her salary can provide, it must investigate to see if any money was stolen from the organization.
 The board must also take action if a series of events would raise suspicions.

 The law is silent on this.
 But the board must act with care and diligence.
 This means that before taking any action, it must get the information it needs to make informed decisions and minimize the risk of error.

-Managing directors have a lot of influence on the organization since they are responsible for its day-to-day operation.
+Executive directors have a lot of influence on the organization since they are responsible for its day-to-day operation.

-A managing director can disobey the board of directors if, for example, the board asks him to do something illegal.
+An executive director can disobey the board of directors if, for example, the board asks him to do something illegal.